NATUROPATHIC MEDICINE FOR YOU (CONTINUED)

 THERAPIES USED IN NATUROPATHIC MEDICINE

 Medicine – use of whole plants individually and in combination, as powdered herbs, tinctures, teas, creams and

 salves for the treatment of a wide variety of symptoms

-Clinical Nutrition – individualised diet changes and supplementation for
+Clinical Nutrition – individualized diet changes and supplementation for

 health promotion and disease treatment

 Prevention and Life Style Modification / Counselling – assessment of risk factors and programs to modify

 behaviour emphasizing self-responsibility